Lendingtree (TREE) Received its Third Buy in a Row

-After RBC Capital and SunTrust Robinson gave Lendingtree (NASDAQ: TREE) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Mayank Tandon maintained a Buy rating on Lendingtree today and set a price target of $275.00.
-The company’s shares closed last Tuesday at $243.85.
+After SunTrust Robinson and Needham gave Lendingtree (NASDAQ: TREE) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Mark Mahaney maintained a Buy rating on Lendingtree yesterday and set a price target of $263.00.
+The company’s shares closed last Wednesday at $229.99.

-According to TipRanks.com, Tandon is a 5-star analyst with an average return of 13.2% and a 57.7% success rate.
-Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Bottomline Technologies, and Sapiens International.
+According to TipRanks.com, Mahaney is a 5-star analyst with an average return of 10.8% and a 56.8% success rate.
+Mahaney covers the Technology sector, focusing on stocks such as Spotify Technology SA, Uber Technologies, and Zillow Group.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Lendingtree with a $298.78 average price target, which is a 29.9% upside from current levels.
+Lendingtree has an analyst consensus of Strong Buy, with a price target consensus of $291.60, implying a 26.0% upside from current levels.
 In a report issued on April 29, Oppenheimer also assigned a Buy rating to the stock with a $250.00 price target.

 See today’s analyst top recommended stocks >>